Botany Bay Beach, Broadstairs, Kent

 Botany Bay photo by GanMed64 creative commons

 A hidden cove and former smugglers’ haunt, Botany Bay takes its name from the Australian penal colony.
-Situated on Kent’s eastern tip (near Broadstairs), it is backed by white cliffs and chalk stacks, but despite its dramatic scenery it’s safe for swimming and has inviting rock pools.
+Situated on Kent’s eastern tip (near Broadstairs), white cliffs and chalk stacks back it, but despite its dramatic scenery, it’s safe for swimming and has inviting rock pools.
 It also has a Blue Flag award and is popular with families.
-Popular, yet quiet, this sandy bay is approximately 200 meters long.
-Facilities include lifeguards, cafe, public-house nearby, toilets and disabled access to the beach.
+Popular yet quiet, this sandy bay is approximately 200 meters long.
+Facilities include lifeguards, cafe, pub nearby, toilets and disabled access to the beach.
 At low tide, you can walk south to nearby Joss Bay, Kent’s best-surfing beach.
-Find out more details Botany Bay beach here.
+Find out more details about Botany Bay Beach

 Dungeness photo